All in for education.

 Our approach

 Partnership is key.
 We work with host communities and local officials to build consensus before we begin working in a new area.
-That means ensuring the needs of schools are being met, such as by providing bilingual classroom assistants that help school teachers facilitate translanguaging pedagogies and communicate with parents.
+That means ensuring the needs of schools are being met, such as by providing bilingual classroom assistants that help school teachers overcome language barriers and communicate with parents.

 about our classroom assistant program.